 Toenail fungus (onychomycosis) is caused by a group of fungi known as dermophytes.
 This group thrives on skin and on keratin, the main component of hair and nails.
 The fungus gets under the nail and begins to grow, damaging the nail so it discolors, becoming white, brown, or yellow.
 Eventually, the nail might thicken, harden, become brittle, and even fall off.

-According to the American Podiatrist Medical Association, nail fungus is easy to pick it up from showers, locker rooms, and swimming pools, because fungi thrive in the damp, humid conditions.
+According to the American Podiatrist Medical Association, nail fungus is easy to pick up from showers, locker rooms, and swimming pools because fungi thrive in the damp, humid conditions.
 People with underlying health conditions like diabetes, circulatory issues, or immune-deficiency conditions are especially vulnerable.

 This condition can be very difficult to cure.
-Toenail fungus treatment often lasts for several weeks or months, but podiatrists have a clear strategy for treatment.
+Toenail fungus treatment often lasts for several weeks or months, but if you want to know how to get rid of toenail fungus, podiatrists have a clear strategy.

 Take a full medical history

 “The first step is to take a history of the problem,” says podiatrist Mark Hinkes, DPM, CEO of HappyFeet LLC.
 “In other words, I want to know how long have you had this and what previous treatment you’ve had.”
 A podiatrist needs to understand the extent of the problem and any other medical factors which may influence their choice of toenail fungus treatment.